ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 As a map with solid consistency LN style, it includes most patterns you'd expect in an LN map.
 Whether the streams with long LN holds, mixed-coordination style, or even full inverse patterns – they all blend together seamlessly to form this excellent map.

-Not only that, it also has been selected as the Finals ‌LN5 pick for [MCNC 7K 2025‌](/wiki/Tournaments/MCNC/7K2025), this further proves its quality.
-But we believe both casual players and tournament players can appreciate its charm.
+Not only that, it also has been selected as the Finals ‌LN5 pick for [MCNC 7K 2025‌](/wiki/Tournaments/MCNC/7K2025).
+This further proves its quality, but we believe both casual players and tournament players can appreciate its charm.

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/1699647.jpg)](https://osu.ppy.sh/community/forums/topics/)